jimmarkunas/agents-enterprise-ai-operating-model/README.md

 ## How to use this system

+1. Download the free step-by-step toolkit above
-1. Define the enterprise business case.
+2. Define the enterprise business case.
-2. Map authority, access, and system boundaries.
+3. Map authority, access, and system boundaries.
-3. Set guardrails and evidence requirements.
+4. Set guardrails and evidence requirements.
-4. Plan escalation and accountable ownership.
+5. Plan escalation and accountable ownership.
-5. Run the production readiness gate.
+6. Run the production readiness gate.
-6. Scale the model across the enterprise.
+7. Scale the model across the enterprise.

 ## Adoption